ropensci/gutenbergr/cran-comments.md

 # gutenbergr 0.2.2

-This is a re-submission and maintainer change after gutenbergr 0.2.1 was archived, which complies with the CRAN policies.
+This release is a re-submission and maintainer change after gutenbergr 0.2.1 was archived.

 ## Changes

+Major changes:

 * New package maintainer: Myfanwy Johnston <mrowlan1@gmail.com>

 Minor changes:

 * Updated package metadata.
-* Updated documentation to comply

 Miscellaneous:

-* Removed broken link
+* Documentation updates and fixes throughout (updated to latest version of roxygen2, resolved missing return value and examples, removed/updated broken urls)
+* On advice to minimize server time in test environments, some gutenberg_download() and gutenberg_works() examples are now wrapped in donttest{}.

 ## Test environments

 * local OS X install, R 4.2.1
-* Ubuntu Linux 20.04.1 LTS, R-release, GCC
-    2 NOTEs: new submission, elapsed server time

-* Windows Server 2022, R-release, 32/64 bit
-    2 NOTEs: new submission, 18981 marked UTF-8 strings.
-    The UTF-8 strings are in the data from gutenberg.org
+    2 NOTEs: installed package size, found marked UTF-8 strings in the data directory.
+These strings are in the metadata from Project Gutenberg.
+* Ubuntu 22.04.1 LTS (release & development)
+    1 NOTE: installed package size
+* Windows Server 2022, 10.0.20348
+    1 NOTE: installed package size

 ## R CMD check results